 Despite the name it is not right at the turtle beach.
 But it was clean and well organized, and had a nice beach to enjoy a swim.

-If staying there, book your evening or morning tour and plan a 20 min drive to get to the Reserve in the morning.
+If staying there, book your evening or morning tour and plan a 20 min drive to get to the Reserve.

 In winter time guided tours at the reserve start at 5am (4am in Summer).
 20 person can fit in that minibus.